Trevon-Woods-AI-Portfolio/Sick_Or_Not_Dection/README.md

 A real-time, multi-sensor system designed to **detect potential illness before individuals enter shared environments** such as classrooms, offices, and public spaces.

-Built on a Raspberry Pi, this system integrates **computer vision, physiological sensing, and interactive controls** to provide early warning signals that may help reduce the spread of illness.
+Built on a Raspberry Pi, this system integrates **Machine Learning, Computer Vision, Physiological Sensing, and Interactive Controls** to provide early warning signals through AI prediction that may help reduce the spread of illness.

 ---